garysweaver/mark_only/README.md

 Once a record is marked, `deleted?`/`destroyed?` methods on a retrieved model instance return false.

-Tested with ActiveRecord 3.1.x, 3.2.x, and 4.0.x via travis and appraisal.
+Tested with ActiveRecord 4.1.x, 4.2.x via travis and appraisal.

 Code originally based on [Paranoia][paranoia] (by Ryan Bigg and others), but heavily modified.